-We also offer free and anonymous online screening for eating disorders, alcohol misuse, anxiety disorders, and depression through the MindWise platform.
+We also offer free and anonymous online screening for eating disorders, alcohol misuse, anxiety disorders, depression, and any other mental health concerns through the MindWise platform.
 This service is informational only and not a diagnostic tool.
-The screening is provided to help JJC students determine whether consulting with a counselor would be helpful.
-It is recommended that students save and print their results when setting up an appointment to meet with a counselor.
-Screens can be accessed by visiting the 'Health and Wellness' tab on JJC.edu or visiting: screening.mentalhealthscreening.org/jic
+The screening is provided to help JJC students determine whether consulting with a mental health professional would be helpful.
+It is recommended that students save and print their results when setting up an appointment to meet with one of our staff members.
+Screens can be accessed by visiting the 'Health and Wellness' tab on JJC.edu or visiting: https://screening.hfihub.com/jic